Maya’s Farm CSA

 Support a Local Farmer and Eat Healthier Too!

-Maya’s Farm is now accepting applications for membership for its Fall 2014 Community Supported Agriculture (CSA) season.
+Maya’s Farm is now accepting applications for membership for its Spring 2015 Community Supported Agriculture (CSA) season.

-The Fall season runs from September 24 – December 13, 2014 and includes 12 weekly baskets of produce.
+The Spring season runs from April 8th – June 27th, 2015 and includes 12 weekly baskets of produce.

-Each CSA member has a choice of three (3) pick-up days and seven (7) locations to make eating healthy and local even easier.
+Each CSA member has a choice of three (3) pick-up days and six (6) locations to make eating healthy and local even easier.

 By joining the Community-Supported Agriculture Program you will join a loosely organized community of health and environmentally conscious people who share the bounties and risks of Maya’s Farm, a local, independent farm.
 As a CSA member you will purchase a share in the farm’s future harvests.
 Your participation supports its viability and capacity for quality production up front: It allows the farm to purchase seeds, then plant, nurture and harvest the crops we offer to you.